Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Introduction to Part I: The Smooth Bounded Ricci Case

 Our third characterization of bounded Ricci curvature shows how to equate bounds on the Ricci curvature of a smooth metric-measure space with the analysis on path space.
-Specifically, we will define below the Ornstein-Uhlenbeck operators $L_x:L^2(P_x(M),\Gamma_x)\to L^2(P_x(M),\Gamma_x)$, which are infinite dimensional laplacians on path space, and see how the spectral properties of $L_x$ are equivalent to bounds on the Ricci tensor.
+Specifically, we will define below the Ornstein-Uhlenbeck operators as well as its twisted variations, which are infinite dimensional laplacians on path space, and see how the spectral properties of these operators are equivalent to bounds on the Ricci tensor.\\

-Spectral gap and log-sobolev inequalities for the Ornstein-Uhlenbeck operator on path space have a long history.
+Spectral gap and log-Sobolev inequalities for the Ornstein-Uhlenbeck operator on path space have a long history.
 In the context of path space on $\dR^n$ they were first proved by Gross \cite{Gross_LogSob}.
 In this case one can approximate in a very strong sense the Ornstein-Uhlenbeck operator by finite dimensional operators and thus prove the estimate rather directly by more classical arguments.
-In the case of path space on a smooth Riemannian manifold the Ornstein-Uhlenbeck operator was first defined in \cite{DriverRockner_Diff}, and its spectral gap and log-sobolev properties were first studied in \cite{Fang_Poin}, \cite{Hsu_LogSob} and \cite{AidaElworthy_logsob}.
+In the case of path space on a smooth Riemannian manifold the Ornstein-Uhlenbeck operator was first defined in \cite{DriverRockner_Diff}, and its spectral gap and log-Sobolev properties were first studied in \cite{Fang_Poin}, \cite{Hsu_LogSob} and \cite{AidaElworthy_logsob}.
 In \cite{AidaElworthy_logsob} it was proven that such estimates existed for an arbitrary compact Riemannian manifold.
 To prove the result the manifold was isometrically embedded in Euclidean space, and therefore the spectral gap itself depended on the embedding.
-In \cite{Fang_Poin},\cite{Hsu_LogSob} it was first understood that Ricci curvature could also be used to control the spectral gap and log-sobolev inequalities.
+In \cite{Fang_Poin},\cite{Hsu_LogSob} it was first understood that Ricci curvature could also be used to control the spectral gap and log-Sobolev inequalities.
 The proof in \cite{Fang_Poin} was based on a clever manipulation of the martingale representation formula for manifolds, which itself was based on a combination of the classic Clark-Ocone-Haussmann formula and Driver's integration by parts formula for the Malliavin gradient \cite{Driver_CM}.
 The proof in \cite{Hsu_LogSob} is based on a more inductive procedure.
-We refer the reader to the useful book \cite{Hsu_book} for a more complete reference.
+We refer the reader to the useful book \cite{Hsu_book} for a more complete reference.\\